p2/OAuth2/README.md

 OAuth2 frameworks for **OS X** and **iOS** written in Swift.

 Technical documentation is available at [p2.github.io/OAuth2](https://p2.github.io/OAuth2).
-Take a look at the [OS X sample app](https://github.com/p2/OAuth2App) for basic usage of this framework.
+Take a look at the [OS X sample app][sample] for basic usage of this framework.

 The code in this repo requires Xcode 6, the built framework can be used on **OS X 10.9** or **iOS 8** and later.
 To use on **iOS 7** you'll have to include the source files in your main project.